 The Napa County Department of Corrections is dedicated to providing professional correctional services to the citizens of Napa County.

-The facility houses both sentenced and pre-sentenced inmates.
-The Department is responsible for the coordination of all programs and services related to the institutional punishment, care, treatment and rehabilitation of inmates, including:
+The facility houses both pre-sentenced and sentenced inmates.
+The Department of Corrections is responsible for the coordination of all programs and services related to the institutional care, treatment and rehabilitation of inmates, including: